 The ‘magic’ of the world’s oldest cup competition may be something of a cliché these days, but it has certainly provided its fair share of memorable moments since its inception in 1871.

-In this feature, we will examine the good, the bad and the ugly ahead of Saturday's clash against Tottenham.
-Let’s hope this weekend's game fits into the first category…
+In this feature, we will examine the good, the bad and the ugly after Arsenal were drawn at home against Hull City in a re-run of last season's final.
+Let’s hope January's game fits into the first category…

 Arsenal 1-0 Leeds United

 “It was the perfect script from a perfectly special player.
 It showed that some things never die like class, motivation and desire to win,” purred Arsène Wenger in the aftermath of one of the great FA Cup moments.